ClawHub Skills Are 12-20% Malicious — How to Vet What Your Agent Runs

 How Bad Is the ClawHub Skill Supply Chain Problem?

+Answer capsule.
 Between 12 and 20% of skills on ClawHub’s marketplace contain malicious or high-risk behaviors.
 That’s not a theoretical number — it comes from independent security audits conducted in early 2026 across 4,200+ published skills.
 The behaviors range from credential harvesting and silent data exfiltration to embedded prompt injection that rewrites agent instructions at runtime.
+If you’re a CTO who’s deployed OpenClaw and connected it to ClawHub for third-party skills, you’ve inherited the same supply chain risk that’s plagued npm, PyPI, and Docker Hub for years — except the payloads here don’t just crash your build pipeline.
+They read your CEO’s email, update your Salesforce deals, and send messages as you.

 What Do Malicious ClawHub Skills Actually Do?

 Data exfiltration is subtler.
-The skill functions normally — it summarizes documents, formats reports, whatever it claims — but it also sends copies of processed data to an external endpoint.
-These callbacks are often disguised as analytics pings or error reporting.
+The skill functions normally — it summarizes documents, formats reports, generates emails, whatever it claims to do — but it also sends copies of processed data to an external endpoint.
+These callbacks are often disguised as analytics pings, error reporting beacons, or performance telemetry.
+The data is typically base64-encoded to avoid simple pattern matching.
 CrowdStrike’s 2026 Global Threat Report noted that AI agent-based exfiltration doubled in the second half of 2025, with ClawHub and similar marketplaces cited as emerging vectors.
+The detection challenge is that the skill’s declared endpoints are legitimate (OpenAI API for summaries, for example), and the exfiltration endpoint looks similar enough to pass casual inspection — you have to actually read the network code.

 How Do I Audit a ClawHub Skill Before Installing It?

 Start with the manifest.
 Every ClawHub skill ships with a skill.json that declares its permissions, network endpoints, and dependencies.
-Read it before you install anything.
+Read it before you install anything:

-# Download skill manifest without installing
+# Download skill manifest without installing anything

 openclaw skill inspect clawhub/financial-report-summarizer --manifest-only